coreeasetw/Timezones-Globe/README.md

 2. Ensure GitHub Pages is enabled for the repository and set to use the "GitHub Actions" source.
 3. The workflow will upload the contents of the repository root and publish them at the configured Pages URL.
+The workflow cleans any local `node_modules` directory before uploading so only the checked-in static files are published.